bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Security Considerations

-Claus Diem has steadily reduced the security of elliptic curves defined over extension fields of degree greater then two over large characteristic fields, but so far the best known attacks on elliptic curves over quadratic extensions remain the generic algorithms for discrete logs.
+The best known algorithms for the computation of discrete logarithms on Curve4Q are parallel versions of the Pollard rho algorithm in [Distinguished].
 On Curve 4Q these attacks take on the order of 2^120 group operations to compute a single discrete logarithm.
 The additional endomorphisms have large order, and so cannot be used to accelerate generic attacks.

-Implementations MUST check that input points are on the curve.
-Removing such checks may result in revealing the entire scalar to an attacker.
+Implementations MUST check that input points are on the curve and properly decompress.
+Removing such checks may result in extremely effective attacks.
 The curve is not twist-secure: implementations using single coordinate ladders MUST validate points before operating on them.
 In the case of protocols that require contributory behavior, when the identity is the output of the DH primitive it MUST be rejected and failure signaled to higher levels.
-Notoriously {{?RFC5246}}
+Notoriously
-without  {{?RFC7627}} is such a protocol.
+{{?RFC5246}} without {{?RFC7627}} is such a protocol.

-The computations need to be implemented without leaking secret values to addresses accessed or the total time taken for a computation.
+Implementations MUST ensure that the sequence of branches taken, addresses accessed, and time taken by operations does not depend on secret data.
+All of these have been exploited in the past to break implementations.
 Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.
-Using independent private scalars for each operation is recommended to reduce the impact of side-channel attacks.
+Using independent private scalars for each operation is recommended to reduce the impact of side-channel attacks, however this is not possible for many applications of Diffie-Hellman key agreement.

-# Acknowledgements
+# Acknowledgments

 We thank Patrick Longa for his invaluable comments and suggestions, as well as contributions to the text.